A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

-there is a homotopy, $H'$, making the diagram commute, so extending the homotopy $H$.} \end{quotation} The following two well known results will be used without further comment. \begin{itemize}[leftmargin=0.4cm] \item Let $f\colon A \to X$ be a cofibration and let $B$ be a CGWH space, then the induced map {on mapping spaces}, $f^*\colon B^X \to B^A$, {sending $\phi\colon X \to B$ to $\phi\circ f \colon A \to B$,} is a fibration.
-(For example, see {\cite[Section 7.2]{May}.)} \item If $(X,Y)$ is a CW-complex pair, meaning that $Y$ is a subcomplex of the CW-complex, $X$, then the inclusion map $i\colon Y \to X$ is a cofibration; see, for instance, \cite[Corollary 1.4.7]{FP}. \end{itemize}
+there is a homotopy, $H'\colon X\times I\to B$, making the diagram commute.} \end{itemize} The following two well-known results will be used without further comment. \begin{itemize}[leftmargin=0.6cm] \item Let $f\colon A \to X$ be a cofibration and let $B$ be a CGWH space, then the induced map on mapping spaces, $f^*\colon B^X \to B^A$, {sending $\phi\colon X \to B$ to $\phi\circ f \colon A \to B$,} is a fibration.
+(For example, see \cite[Section 7.2]{May}.) \item If $(X,Y)$ is a CW-complex pair, meaning that $Y$ is a subcomplex of the CW-complex, $X$, then the inclusion map $i\colon Y \to X$ is a cofibration; see, for instance, \cite[Corollary 1.4.7]{FP}. \end{itemize}